 The Group applies a number of policies and practices to lower the credit risk from loans granted.
 Most frequently, it accepts collateral.
 The Company assigns valuation to external experts - independent valuators, of the collateral received, as part of the process of granting loans.
 This valuation is reviewed on a periodic basis, but at least once per year.

-The table below presents the quality of the Group's financial assets, contract assets and financial guarantee contracts, as well as the maximum exposure to credit risk according to the credit rating adopted:
+The table below presents the quality of the Group's financial assets and contractual assets, as well as the maximum exposure to credit risk according to the adopted credit rating assessment: